Dronec/Keyring4/docs/index.md

 - `Yellow`
 - `Orange`

-These colours are also used by the filter button on the main slots screen.
+These colours help you visually highlight and sort the slots (for example, Red - passwords for work, Green - personal, etc).

 ### Create new

 ![Create password](./assets/CreatePassword.png)

-This opens the password generator for the selected slot.
+Use this screen to generate a password for the selected slot.

 Generator options:

-- Length from 8 to 64 characters
+- Length: 8 to 64 characters
 - `Use letters`
 - `Use digits`
 - `Use special chars`

-The screen also shows an entropy estimate.
+You’ll also see an entropy estimate.

 Notes:

-- Default generator length is 16
+- Default length is 16
-- Generated passwords are built from the enabled character classes
+- The password is built from the enabled character types
-- The current generator does not guarantee that every enabled class appears at least once
+- The generator may not include every selected type in every password
-- Creating a new password stores it directly into the selected slot
+- Once created, the password is saved directly into that slot

 ### Delete

-`Delete` clears the selected slot completely:
+Deleting a slot removes:

 - password
 - label
 - colour

+---

 ## 6. Settings

-Open Settings from the gear button on the slots screen.
+Tap the gear button on the slots screen to open Settings.

-Available settings:
+What you can do:

 - `Lock Timeout`
 - `Dim Timeout`